 Members of the junior class may become candidates for Senior Fellowships by individual application or on nomination by any member of the faculty.
-Each candidate must file his application with the Director of the Honors Program, Professor J. Vitale, during the first few weeks of the second semester.
+Each candidate must file his application with the Director of the Honors Program during the first few weeks of the second semester.
 Senior Fellows pay full tuition.

 WILSON CENTER FOR LEADERSHIP IN THE PUBLIC INTEREST

 Inaugurated in 1997, the Wilson Center for Leadership in the Public Interest oversees campus-wide efforts to prepare students, alumni, and the people of Southside Virginia to be informed citizens and effective leaders.